 E-cigarettes have become the most popular tobacco product among our young people.
 Making them even more insidious is they deliver much higher levels of nicotine than regular cigarettes and most young people report being unaware the products always contain nicotine.
-Further, these products allow as without the throat irritation caused by traditional cigarettes.
+Further, these products allow nicotine to be delivered at higher concentrations without the throat irritation caused by traditional cigarettes.